tbrowder/Font-Utils/README.md

     sample $font-file, :$media = 'Letter',
                             :$out = "sample.pdf"

-Uses routine `sample` to create a PDF document showing each input font at a default size of 12 points on Letter paper in Portrait orientation.
+Uses routine `sample` to create a PDF document showing the input font at a default size of 12 points on Letter paper in Portrait orientation.
+The glyphs printed will be from the Latin blocks as shown at [https://unicode.org](https://unicode.org).

-If no text is supplied, and no specific number of glyphs is entered, the sample will show as many glyphs as can be shown on a single line of the alphanumeric glyphs in that font.
+Note not all fonts have valid glyphs for each code point.
+This module attempts to block those glyphs that are not normally used for printing such as controls and various glyph modifiers, but ultimately each font may have substitute glyphs the user may not want to see in the sample.
+Thus the user can block use of code points by hex number in his '$HOME/.Font-Utils/font-ignores.list' file.
+That file looks like this:

+    # family | type | hex code points to ignore (case insensitive)
+    FreeSerif  otf  ac0-acf d123 e200-f390 # <= note ranges of codes

+The author has included some entries for fonts he uses, but the user can modify it at will.
+After initial creation, it will not be modified by this package.

 Classes
 -------